ShadowFantasy/Monsoon-To-Map-Tool/README.md

 # Update Function has now been implemented (STILL IN DEVELOPMENT)
-~~your characters can now update their sheets with the UpdateToken Macro~~ THIS IS STILL IN DEVELOPMENT, for UpdateToken macro only retrieves sheet data, but it does not yet update the sheet!
+~~your characters can now update their sheets with the UpdateToken Macro~~ THIS IS STILL IN DEVELOPMENT, for UpdateToken macro only retrieves sheet data, but it does not yet update the tokens!
 This will be added soon along with other features!

 # CREDITS
 Appscript for REST integration - [Theo Ephraim}(https://github.com/theoephraim/node-google-spreadsheet)